Osek (Teplice District)

 Osek (Ossegg) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 4,500 inhabitants.
+The town is located on the stream Osecký potok, on the border between the Most Basin and Ore Mountains.

+Osek was founded in 1196 together with the Osek Monastery.
+The development of the town has been linked to mining since the Middle Ages, and in 1934 the worst mining accident in the country's history occurred here.
+The most important monuments, protected as national cultural monuments, are the Osek Monastery and the memorial to the victims of the Nelson Mine disaster.

 Administrative division

 Osek consists of three municipal parts (in brackets population according to the 2021 census):